Mark Tebbe: Education

+Career

-Following this he founded Lante Corporation, a Chicago-based technology consulting firm in which Mark served as CEO and Chairman from 1984 to 2002.
+Following this he founded Lante Corporation, a Chicago-based technology consulting firm in which Tebbe served as CEO and Chairman from 1984 to 2002.
 Using $10,000 borrowed on his credit card, Tebbe launched the technology advisory firm that helped to create over 250 new businesses as well as building backend infrastructure and websites for established companies including Microsoft, Dell, American Airlines, American Express and Charles Schwab.
 Lante was taken private by SBI Group in September 2002 and sold (as Razorfish) to aQuantive in July 2004.

 Tebbe was named one of Crain's Chicago Business' 40-under-40 leaders in 1999.

 From 2002 to 2008, Tebbe has been Chairman of Techra Networks LLC, a technology-oriented consulting firm.
 During that period, Tebbe served as a board member of SBI Group, Elexos Corp. and Selective Search, Inc.

 Tebbe was the Co-Founder, Vice-Chairman of the Board and Lead Director of Answers Corporation, formerly GuruNet, which operates Answers.com until May 2011, when it was bought by Summit Partner's AFCV Holdings for $127 million.
 During his tenure, Tebbe served as the chairman of the company's Nominating/Corporate Governance Committee and as a member of its Compensation Committee.

 Tebbe was an Operating Executive Director at Lake Capital, a Chicago-based private equity fund. until June 2015.
 During his tenure, Tebbe was involved in guiding and aiding numerous portfolio companies with strategy development, operational refinement, execution monitoring, as well as investment evaluation, structuring and negotiation.

+Personal life

 Tebbe is currently married to Robin Tebbe (née Loewenberg, formerly Berger) of Chicago, IL.
 They have four children and actively support numerous children-oriented, educational, and environmental causes.